Martchus/PKGBUILDs/README.md

 a distinct `wine` prefix so your usual configuration (e.g. tailored to run certain games) does not go into the way and is also not messed with.

-Here are neverthless some useful hints to run WINE manually:
+Here are nevertheless some useful hints to run WINE manually:

 * Set the environment variable `WINEPREFIX` to use a distinct WINE-prefix if wanted.